nttlevine/nttlevine.github.io/current_TBR_list/index.md

 "Sprite and the Gardener" _Joe Whitt & Rii Abrego_

+"Going Postal" _Terry Pratchett_

+"Mushrooming with Confidence: A Guide to Collecting Edible and Tasty Mushrooms" _Alexander Schwab_

 ### Professional
+Oliver, R. A., & Atmore, A. (1981). _The African middle ages, 1400-1800._ CUP Archive.

 Hassenzahl, M. (2013).
 User experience and experience design. _The encyclopedia of human-computer interaction, 2._